 Crème fraîche (pronounced "krem fresh") is a version of sour cream with a higher fat content, which makes it good for cooking because it is less prone to curdling when you simmer it.
 While it looks similar to sour cream, crème fraîche is thicker, richer, and tastes less tangy than sour cream.
-A common dairy staple throughout Europe, crème fraîche is far more exotic in the United States.
+A common dairy staple throughout Europe, crème fraîche is less common in the United States.

-- Mix 1 tbsp. buttermilk into 1 cup heavy cream in a saucepan.
+- In a saucepan, mix 1 tablespoon of buttermilk into 1 cup heavy cream.

 - Gently heat the mixture until it is slightly warm, and then transfer the warmed mixture into a glass bowl.